anishsingh20/llama2-chatbot-fly-app/README.md

 - Web chatbot license (this repo): Apache 2.0
 - For the LLaMA models license, please refer to the License Agreement from Meta Platforms, Inc.

-## Acknowledgements

-- Special thanks to the team at Meta AI, Replicate, a16z-infra and the entire open-source community.

 ## Disclaimer

 This is an experimental version of the app.
 Use at your own risk.
 While the app has been tested, the authors hold no liability for any kind of losses arising out of using this application.